Taking A Friendship Quiz: Exploring Best Friend Quizzes

 Psychometric test vs. trivia-style best friend quiz

 Although a scientific questionnaire about friendship and an online quiz may be attempting to measure similar things, they often go about it in very different ways.
-An online “best friend test” is usually structured like other popular Internet quizzes, meaning either:
+An online “best friend quiz” is usually structured like other popular Internet quizzes, meaning either:

 1. A series of trivia-like questions testing your knowledge of your friend.